 Since I add water to help the dough come together, I do recommend storing them in the fridge or freezer so they stay fresh.
 I like to store them in the freezer because they get a little bit more firm that way and the texture is amazing!

-A cookie scooper (this one from OXO is the best) works well to get equally sized brownie balls!
+A cookie scooper (this one from OXO is the best) works well to get equally sized energy balls!
 Warning, the dough is sticky so it will get gunky!

 If you don't feel like scooping and rolling (a bit of a time consuming task), just line an 8x8 pan with waxed paper, press the dough out into the pan, freeze, and cut into bites or bars.